razansu23-meet/Image-Recognition-Lab/README.md

         - Intialize the firebase using pyrebase.
         - Intialize db using the firebase object.

-3. In `add_post.html`, you have a form that contains an input called caption and a submit button:
+4. In `signup.html`, you have a form that contains 3 input (email, password and image) and a submit button:
-    - **Add** the required line to the form tag to be able to accept images.
-    - **Create** an input that you can upload images to.

-4. Check the `UPLOAD_FOLDER` and see if the needed folder in static are there, if no create them.
+    - Go over the form and make sure nothing is missing.

+5. When the sign up form is submitted:
+    - Create an account using email & password using auth.
+    - Upload the image to the upload folder (copy the required functions from the flask forms with images slides)
+    - Create a dictionary with the email, pasword and the image's filename.
+    - Save the dictionary by going to the child `Users` then to the `uid` (login_session["user"]["localId"]) and setting the value there.

 5. Uploading images to our directory:
     - Make sure to copy the functions that upload to the directory from the slides.